 In a recent address too NHS managers, NHS chief executive Simon Stevens revealed that time spent on admin now outweighs time spent with patients.

 The NHS has aggressive targets to better deliver frontline services, and so to hear this is shocking.
-Surely there has to be a more efficient way of delivering services in 2018, and enable staff to care for their patients.
+Surely there’s a more efficient way of delivering services in 2018, and enable staff to care for their patients.
 After all, I’m sure that is the job that they would much rather be doing.

-And, given that each and everyone one of us is a stakeholder in this conundrum, it’s what we would rather them be doing too – especially as he also suggested the frustration of this administration burden is prompting staff to leave the profession.
+Given that all of us are stakeholders in this conundrum, it’s what we would rather them be doing too.
+Especially as he also suggested the frustration of this administrative burden is prompting staff to leave the profession.